 - A diet that is low in certain vitamins and minerals

 - Having other family members with AMD

-- Blurred eyesight that may go away in brighter light
+- Have blurred eyesight that may get better in brighter light

-- Problems seeing details in front of the eyes, such as faces or words in a book
+- Have problems seeing details in front of the eyes, such as faces or words in a book

-- A small but growing blind spot in the middle of a person's field of vision
+- Have a small but growing blind spot in the middle of a person's field of vision

-- Straight lines (such as door frames) appear crooked or distorted
+- See straight lines (such as door frames) as being crooked or distorted

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 This may be enough to suspect AMD.